-The requirements with respect to FPGA configuration are:
+The requirements with respect to USB access and FPGA configuration are:

-- Employ the standard System ACE configuration scheme to configure the FPGAs upon powerup - Connect the System ACE external JTAG port to the extension mezzanine for further routing - Allow for static control of the FPGA configuration port settings and read-back of the status via the control CPLD. - Provide SPI configuration of the control FPGA according to the KC507 configuration scheme - Connect an SD card to both the control FPGA and the Zynq based controller - Connect the serial configuration lines of the processor FPGAs to user I/O of the control FPGA to allow for configuration off flash card data.
+- Employ the standard System ACE configuration scheme to configure the FPGAs upon powerup - Connect the System ACE external JTAG port into an USB-to-JTAG converter - Connect the USB processor to a front panel mini USB socket - Alternatively connect the USB (data lines only) via the extension module module to the zone2 backplane connector - Allow for static control of the FPGA configuration port settings and read-back of the status via the control CPLD. - Provide SPI configuration of the control FPGA according to the KC507 configutaion scheme - Connect a parallel flash device to the control FPGA - Connect the serial configuration lines of the processor FPGAs to user I/O of the control FPGA to allow for configuration off parallel flash data.